zio/zio-quill/README.md

 }

 ctx.run(q)
+// SELECT p.id, 'Dear ' || p.name FROM Person p
+// * In Dialects where `||` does not fall-through for nulls (e.g. Oracle):
-// SELECT p.id, CASE WHEN p.name IS NOT NULL THEN 'Dear ' || p.name ELSE null END FROM Person p
+// * SELECT p.id, CASE WHEN p.name IS NOT NULL THEN 'Dear ' || p.name ELSE null END FROM Person p
 ```

 Additionally, this this method is useful when you want to get a non-optional field out of a outer-joined table